MERA-IOT-COURSE/Group3_IoT_Services/README.md

 * **Server** - the implementation to run on an available host;
 * **Models** - the implementation of DAL models for devices, sensors and actions;
 * **Protocol** - the instrument for a device and a server communication, requires a MQTT Broker instance;
-* **Mosquitto** - the docker-compose configuration with default settings for MQTT Broker instances running.
+* **Broker** - the docker-compose configuration with default settings for MQTT Broker instances running.

 ## The environment/requirements: